Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Rational number for closed orbits

 The rational number $q$ is intrinsically related to the accumulated azimuthal angle of the orbit.
 Specifically, it can be defined as:

 where $\Delta\phi$ denotes the accumulated azimuthal angle as the orbit evolves from apastron to periastron and back to the next apastron.
 This angle is calculated as:

 where $\phi_{1}$ and $r_{1}$ denote the azimuthal angle and radial coordinate at the periastron, while $\phi_{2}$ and $r_{2}$ are the corresponding values at the apastron.
 By combining Eqs. \eqref{eq:pphi}, \eqref{veff1}, and \eqref{veff2}, it becomes evident that calculating $\Delta\phi$ between the two turning points, and subsequently determining the rational number $q$, requires only the specification of the specific energy $E$, specific angular momentum $L$, and the dark matter halo parameters.
+On the other hand, we can also compute the proper time required for a timelike particle to travel from apastron to periastron (or vice versa), which can be expressed as